medly/react-redux-typescript-boilerplate/README.md

 ## npm scripts

+-   `yarn lint` to run both css & ts lint
+-   `yarn test` to run tests and type check
--   `yarn build` to build your project
+-   `yarn dist` to build your project
+-   `yarn clean` to remove the dist and coverage folder
+-   `yarn watch` to run your project locally
+-   `yarn type-check` to run tsc to check types
--   `yarn build:analyze` to analyze the bundle size
+-   `yarn bundle:analyze` to analyze the bundle size
 -   `yarn lint:css` to run the css lint
 -   `yarn lint:ts` to run the ts lint
--   `yarn lint` to run both css & ts lint
--   `yarn test` to run tests and type check
 -   `yarn test:update` to upgrate snapshots
 -   `yarn test:watch` to watch tests
--   `yarn type-check` to run tsc to check types
 -   `yarn test:jest` to run test only
--   `yarn watch` to run your project locally

 ## Table of Contents